ryannhally/CS390GitTutorialResubmission/README.md

 ## Adding a file to the staging enviorment
+The **staging enviornment** refers to files that have changes ready to be saved to the repository.
+It is an intermediary step, in that Git is tracking that changes made to these files but they have not been added to the repository yet.
+You might want to stage a file without saving its changes if you've, for example, made a massive change and would like to save it in several pieces to stay organized.

 In order to practice adding a file to the staging enviorment and to later on save changes, we will create and edit a file.
 If you already have some familiarity with terminal this might seem basic, but please follow along anyway so you are able to do all future steps.

 ### Create a file